 My name is Susan Bradborn, and I am a trauma informed counsellor and in my work I incorporate narrative therapy, person centred therapies and hold a Masters in creative arts therapies.
-I practice from rooms in Brunswick East (Melbourne, Australia).
+I practice from rooms in Coburg (Melbourne, Australia).

 In my practice I specialise in historical and recent sexual assault with a strong focus on institutional abuse and sexual exploitation.
 I have two decades worth of experience in supporting individuals in both community settings, as well as private practice.
 Over this time, I have nurtured and developed an interest in relation to the value of working with creative arts therapies.
 I have found that the natural exploration and curiosity toward how we understand the world and express ourselves that we possess as children, can get lost or devalued in the transition to adulthood or disrupted by childhood trauma.
 What I have discovered through my own exploration and education is that arts based inquiry offers an opportunity for adults to reconnect with this natural exploration and curiosity, not bound by language or embedded in historical patterns of thought, but opening up possibility for new considerations and revised meaning making.

 My professional experience includes working with men and women, from varying cultural and spiritual backgrounds, who have experienced:

 - life transitions (e.g. pregnancy, parenting, change of career)